An Australian Girl

-An Australian Girl (1890) is a novel by Australian author Catherine Edith Macauley Martin, published under her pseudonym "Mrs. Alick Macleod".
-The book was originally published in three volumes of 331, 345 and 339 pages, though later editions abridged the text to 474 pages.
+An Australian Girl (1890) is a novel by Australian author Catherine Edith Macauley Martin, first published anonymously in 1890 and 1891, and then reprinted in 1894 under her pseudonym "Mrs. Alick Macleod".
+The book was originally published in three volumes of 331, 345 and 339 pages, though the 1891 edition, and its 1894 reprint, abridged the text to 474 pages.

 Book summary

 The novel is set in Australia and Europe in the 1880s.
 The story follows the early life of Stella Courtland, who, feeling herself unable to marry an Anglo-German intellectual Anselm Langdale, instead marries a long-term suitor who she later discovers is an alcoholic.
 She also discovers that Langdale is not already married as she originally thought.
 Following a breakdown and consideration of leaving her husband she finally decides to honour her marriage and stand by him.